B'nai Mitzvah: Preparation and Celebration

 • You are responsible for cleanup.

 At Beth Israel Center, the simcha family provides the congregational Kiddush lunch on Shabbat.
-All those attending services are implicitly invited to attend the luncheon, whether they are expressly invited friends and family of the celebrants or not.
+All those attending services are invited to attend the luncheon, whether they are expressly invited friends and family of the celebrants or not.
 The scale of the celebratory meal is at your discretion.
-However you organize the food, note that it is also customary for those families that would like to make celebratory toasts with hard liquor to provide whiskey or other liquor of their choice.
+However you organize the food, note that it is also customary for those families that would like to make celebratory toasts with hard liquor to provide whiskey or other kosher liquor of their choice.

 1) Hire a professional caterer.
 Please consult the list of approved caterers, which is available from the office.
+Caterers must submit menus for review and schedule kitchen time with the Executive Director.

 2) Self cater, using your friends and family.
 If you chose to self cater, please contact the office about kitchen use scheduling, kashrut, how to estimate guest count and other provisions.
-When self-catering, you must be (or have present someone who is) approved by the Rabbi to use the kitchen.
+When self-catering, you must be (or have present someone who is) trained and approved by the Rabbi to use the kitchen.

 Shabbat & Kashrut